yashmit07/QuickCafe/README.md

 ### Environment Variables

-⚠️ **Security Notice**: Never commit or share your actual API keys or sensitive credentials.
-Always use environment variables for sensitive data.

 1. Create a `.env` file in the root directory
 2. Add the following variables with your own values:
 ```env